 To begin, you’ll need to get the proper supplies, which can be easily obtained from most drugstores.
 Supplies include:

 - A needleless, sterile syringe.
 Seattle Sperm Bank provides a needleless syringe with every home delivery.
-Be sure not use a latex syringe as latex can damage sperm.
-Also, an extender tip for the syringe is recommended so you can help the sperm reach deeper into the cervix.
+Be sure not to use a latex syringe as latex can damage sperm.

 - An ovulation kit (optional, but recommended).